maantjemol/E-meeuw/documentation/webserver.md

 Finally, for the `cookie` variable, we remove the 'id=' to suit our future format purposes.

 ### method Parse_json()
-A method that returns a JSON document in the format of a Python object.
-We utilize the method `json.loads()` to chance the format of the input.
+A method that returns a JSON object decoded to be in the format of a Python object.
+We call the method `json.loads()` to change the format of the input.

 ## class Route()
 A class to build the route.
 We pass the arguments `webpath`, `localpath`, `contentType` and `auth`, where `ContentType` defaults to "text/html" and `auth` defaults to False.
-`Webpath` refers to the url and `localpath` refers to (opslaglocatie) the path to the file locally.
+`Webpath` refers to the url and `localpath` refers to the path to the file locally.

 ### method Build()
-The class contains the method `build()`.

-`build()` will search the folder `pages` for the HTML file specified in the `localpath` variable.
-When we access the file, `build()` will build a HTTP response using the `Response.build()` method with status 200, the file and contentType.
+The class contains the method `build()`. `build()` will search the file the route is connected to.
+When we access the file, `build()` will build a HTTP response by calling the `Response.build()` method with status 200, the file and contentType.
 In case the HTML file is not found, the method will return a response with status 404 and the message 'Not found'.

-## method NewRoute()
+## function NewRoute()
-This method will append a new route to the list of routes created at the top of the file `server_lib.py`.
+This function will append a new route to the list of routes created at the top of the file `server_lib.py`.
 The route is created inside the method, using the parameters `webpath`, `localpath`, `contentType` and `auth`, and then added to the list `routes`.

-## method FindFiles()
+## function FindFiles()
-This method will return a list of all the files in the folder specified as the argument of this function.
+This function will return a list of all the files in the folder specified as the argument of this function.
 In order to do this, we initialize the `glob()` method to retrieve the pathnames and add them to the list `files`.
 We then return the list `files`.

-## method FindRoutes()
+## function FindRoutes()
-This method will compare the route and url to see if they match.
+This function will compare the route and url to see if they match.
 When the route's `webpath` equals the `url` provided as argument, the method will return the route.
 In case the two do not match, we return the route to our errorpage.

 # @mailserver.py
 ## class HTTP_Server
 This class combines the classes and methods from `server_lib.py` to a working HTTP server.
 We pass the arguments `self`, `address`, `port`, and `routes`.
-- `address`
+- `address` refers to the domain name of the server
-- `port`
-- `routes`
+- `port` refers to the number of the port we want to use for the server
-Furtermore, the class contains the method `start()`
+- `routes` refers to the list of all our webpages Furtermore, the class contains the method `start()`

 ### method Start()